bjbloemker-google/discord-adk-agent/blog.md

     print(event.content.parts[0].text, end="") # stream the response to console
 ```

 Runners do a lot of work!
-But the primary takeaway is that runners manage the interactions between our user and our agent, ensuring both sides can comunicate with another with the appropriate context.
+But the primary takeaway is that runners manage the interactions between our user and our agent, ensuring both sides can communicate with another with the appropriate context.

 ### Tools: Extending What Agents Can Do
 One last powerful aspect of ADK that our Agent will use is `tools`.
 Tools allow agents to interact with the outside world.
 This could be as simple as calling external systems to gather information, or as complex as triggering real-world actions.
 ADK allows for both custom and built-in tools.